 The Moodle Gradebook is a powerful tool that provides instructors with the ability to do complex calculations and organize student grades in a variety of ways.
 You can mark tasks as extra credit, drop the lowest "x" scores from a category, ignore blank grades in a category if the work is optional, and sum up the total score in a given category (e.g. all Quizzes) and make it a percentage of a final grade.
 For more, see An Overview of the Moodle Gradebook.

 Only the instructor can post to the News Forum for a course, and when they do an email is automatically sent to everyone enrolled in the course.

-Moodle sends email tool notices when course members are "subscribed" to different activities.
+Moodle sends email notices when course members are "subscribed" to an activity.

 You can have Moodle send email notices to you or your students when forum posts are made, Assignments submitted, grades posted, etc. Individuals can control some aspects of subscription from individual activities and in their My profile settings.